TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/marble-private/README.md

 curl -X GET http://localhost:8989/marbleprivate/owner/jerry
 ```

-Note that the operations for `delete` and `price` are allowed by only one of the 2 blockchain member orgs (i.e., org1 only), thus these 2 operations will fail if the REST service sends the request to an org2 peer.
-You may retry the request a few times until it succeeds on an org1 peer.
-The next Dovetail release will support endpoint override, and so these requests can be routed to an org1 peer only.
+Note that the operations for `delete` and `price` are allowed by only one of the 2 blockchain member orgs (i.e., org1 only), thus these 2 operations would fail if the REST service sends the request to an org2 peer.
+To avoid such errors, the flow model for these operations override the fabric network endpoints to route requests to one of org1 peers only.

 ## Notes on GraphQL service
 The previous step `make package` generated a `GraphQL` schema file [`metadata.gql`](contract-metadata/metadata.gql), which can be used to implement a GraphQL service to invoke the `marble_private` chaincode.
 Refer to the [`equipment sample`](../equipment) for steps of creating a GraphQL service with zero-code.